adepthub/adepthub-ext/concepts.md

 Comparatively, Ivy/Maven where we will have:
 `dependencies` **X** `state(t)` = `result(t)`, where t is time, indicating that the state, and thus, the result is dependent on time.

-The metadata declared in the context can be fetched in different ways, but the easiest way is to fetch it from AdeptHub by searching for it.
+In Adept, the context metadata can be fetched in different ways, but the easiest way is to fetch it from AdeptHub by searching for it.
 Note that searching uses local repositories whenever they are available.
 This makes it possible to resolve reliabily (no surprises like when Maven/Ivy invalidates their caches) without being online and makes it more efficient because it knows when it needs to fetch it or not.

 #### Resolution algorithm
 Resolution in Adept is the process of getting all the variants that matches a set of requirements.